Understanding LXI and PXI for SwitchingUnderstanding LXI and PXI for Switching

 Mechanical Size 3U or 6U (3U being by far the most common)

-Typically based on half or full-rack width formats with whatever height and depth are required.
+Typically based on half or full rack width formats with whatever height and depth is required.

 Can be modular based either on other standards (including PXI) or proprietary standards.